oVirt/ovirt-site/source/feature/network-custom-properties.html.md

 In setupNetwork hooks scripts, the properties would be passed as environment variables of the hook scripts being executed.

+Vdsm could either report the custom properties as part of getVdsCaps or not; it would probably be more consistent with other network properties to indeed report this information.

 ##### Bridge options format

 The proposed format consists on 'key=value key2=value2', i.e., pairs of option-value separated among themselves by an equality symbol and from other pairs by whitespace.
 E.g.: